giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-09-find-number-of-anagrams-by-words-length.md

 wordclean = sorted(list(set([word.strip().lower() for word in open('words', 'r').readlines()])))
 print("we have a total number of words equal to: {:,}".format(len(wordclean)))

-we have a total number of words equal to: 234,371
+>>>"we have a total number of words equal to: 234,371"
 ~~~

 # Step 1: group words by their length